Moore accuser: I thought he would rape me - CNN Video

 Moore: Sexual abuse accusations are fake news

-'SNL' roasts Moore over misconduct allegations
+'SNL' roasts Moore over abuse allegations

 Protesters chant 'no Moore' at Roy Moore